Finding Ideal Jurors

 - “If you learned that Jim smoked marijuana but was able to drive fine, would you let him go?”

 These are just a few of the kinds of questions that an experienced Orange County DUI lawyer will ask to ensure your fair case.
 DUI, drug use, and other details must be fully understood and addressed in jury selection.
-The Orange County law firm of Coffey & Coffey will be able to help you with all of these technicalities and more.
+The Orange County law firm of the Law Office of Mike Coffey Attorney at Law& the Law Office of Mike Coffey Attorney at Lawwill be able to help you with all of these technicalities and more.
 Call (800) 706-7888 for a free, no-obligation consultation today.